Joonsey/Keybot/index.md

 ```

 Where the first number represents the button to be pressed. (passes any single digit or single letter)
-The 2nd represents the interval of the key being pressed
+The 2nd represents the interval of the key being pressed.
-The last the amount of times to iterate (defaults to 10)
+The last is the amount of times to iterate (defaults to 10)

 ### Sounds neat where is the link?
 [right here](https://github.com/Joonsey/Keybot) Feel free to contact me if you have any issues with the script and i'll gladly adapt it.